-- Intoxication assault—where an individual operating a motor vehicle, while intoxicated, causes an accident that results in serious bodily injuries to another person.
+- Intoxication assault—where someone operating a motor vehicle, while intoxicated, causes an accident that results in serious bodily injuries to another person.
 Under the law, a serious bodily injury is defined as any injury that causes permanent disfigurement or protracted loss or impairment of the function of any bodily organ or member.

 The penalties for a felony DWI are substantially greater than misdemeanors.
 Hiring an experienced DWI attorney in Houston is the best way to make sure your rights are protected.